Archive for month: August, 2016

 ABOUT

 The first Rockingham County Fair was held at the Linville Ball Park, August 31 – September 3, 1949.
-Many smaller fairs were held before 1949 at Ed's Park at Rawley Springs, in Harrisonburg on the Whitesel-Sit lot, and at the present location of Memorial Stadium.
-From 1950-1951, the fair was four days long, from 1952-1963, five days long, and since 1964, the fair has run for six days.
+Many smaller fairs were held before 1949 at Ed’s Park at Rawley Springs, in Harrisonburg, on the Whitesel-Sit lot, and at the present location of Memorial Stadium.
+From 1950 to 1951, the fair lasted four days; from 1952 to 1963, it lasted five days; and since 1964, it has run for six days.

 This month, we’re dedicating our blog posts to a few of the many ways you can transform your outdoor structure from an empty shell usually meant for storage into something practical.
 In the first of this three-part series, we’ll look at how you can turn your storage shed into a backyard office.